ERP data visibility: The overlooked secret to customer satisfaction

 Business customers often want access to secure Web sites with current information about their product and service configurations, specifications, contracts, pricing, discounting, orders, and shipments.
 This information must also be available to your sales, customer service, and management teams – all relying on a single source of the truth.

-When all the members of your organization have access to customer information, there is improved teamwork and service levels.
+When all the members of your organisation have access to customer information, there is improved teamwork and service levels.
 Customers do not have to repeat the details of an issue as it goes through departments with siloed systems since the details are captured, recorded, and available company wide.
 With full information, your staff can also add value by helping customers get the most value from your products and services.

 Supporting project, product, and supply management